Schlaubischlump/shairport-metadatareader-python/Readme.md

 **What is this?**
-This python (>= 2.7 or >= 3.4) library includes a package `shairportmetadatareader` which parses the airplay metadata from the shairport-sync pipe or the specified shairport-sync udp server.
+This python (>= 2.7 or >= 3.4) library includes a package `shairportmetadatareader` which parses the airplay metadata from the shairport-sync pipe, the specified shairport-sync udp server or the shairport-sync mqtt server.
 In addition, it includes a `remote` sub-package to remotely control the Airplay client.

 **Requirements**